Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 Describe how the model has been tested/validated.
 What tests run in the test suite?
 How much API and code is covered by the tests?
 Again, references to outside published work may help here.

+Each mathematical model has a corresponding Matlab script provided in the fso/src/test/references folder.
+The FsoPropagaionLossTestSuite provides validation that each propagation loss model is being correctly calculated according to the provided Matlab scripts.
+The link parameters chosen for these tests are from published work:

+"Preliminary Results of Terabit-per-second Long-Range Free-Space Optical Transmission Experiment THRUST" and "Overview of the Laser Communication System for the NICT Optical Ground Station and Laser Communication Experiments on Ground-to-Satellite Links".